satya-das/cib/examples/0010-simple-class/README.md

 ```

-**Please note that the client code is in form of automated test.
+**Client code is in form of automated test.
 It is written using `catch test framework`.
 I have chosen this way to clearly convey what we expect and also to use these code as automated tests.**

 With this tiny library and client code we would like to see what pieces of CIB architecture should be there to make method call across component boundary in an ABI compatible way and also ensure ABI stability across releases.

-### Running CIB
+## Running CIB
 CIB  is expected to be run with public headers that a library wants to publish.

 Assuming `pub/` is the folder that contains public headers that library wants to publish and current working directory is `examples/0010-simple-class/` we can run CIB as shown below: